theexidge/routinger/README.md

 # <img src="https://github.com/arnav1776/Code-Warriors/blob/master/android/app/src/main/res/mipmap-hdpi/ic_launcher.png?raw=true" alt="icon" width=30> Routinger

-This is a simple app that will allow you to schedule your tasks, create a simple to-do, and also make recurring tasks.
-The app ends you notifications to remind you of your tasks.
-The app as of now works on storing data on local storage only.
+This is a simple app that will allow you to schedule your tasks, create a simple to-do list, and make recurring tasks.
+The app can also send you notifications to remind you of your tasks.
+The app as of now works on stored data in local storage only.
 It is meant to be a cross platform app.

 <p align="center">
 <img width="28%" src="https://raw.githubusercontent.com/arnav1776/routinger/master/dev_assets/new-splash-icon.png">
 </p>

-We are constantly updating our application with the help of our contributors and feel free to open an `issue` if you face any problem or would like to add any new feature.
+We are constantly updating our application with the help of our contributors.
+Feel free to open an `issue` if you face any problem or would like to add any new feature.

 <p align="center">
 <b>Old Look &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; New Look </b>